Attention-Deficit/Hyperactivity Disorder (ADHD)

 What causes ADHD?

 A specific cause of ADHD is not known at this time, although the disorder is considered to be a neurologically based condition.
 The development of sophisticated technology, such as Positron Emission Topography (PET Scans), has made it possible to discern tiny differences in brain structure and functioning when comparing an individual with ADHD to an individual without the disorder.
-In addition, there has been evidence of the involvement of a genetic link, as the symptoms tend to run in families.
+In addition, there has been evidence of the involvement of a genetic link, as ADHD symptoms tend to run in families.
 Children who have ADHD usually have at least one close relative who also has it.
-And at least one-third of all fathers who had ADHD in their youth have children who have the disorder.
+And at least one-third of all fathers who had pediatric ADHD have children who have the disorder.
 In addition, the majority of identical twins share the trait.

 Understanding the “cause” of ADHD is complicated by its symptoms, which also are often characteristic of other disorders (such as anxiety or depression), other environmental factors, family concerns, and learning problems.
-Due to this complexity, it is important that the diagnosis of ADHD is made from a thorough assessment by a multi-disciplinary team of professionals.
-The assessment should include several hours of interview, observations, formal testing, and interpretive sessions.
+Due to this complexity, it is important that the diagnosis of ADHD is made from a thorough ADHD assessment by a multi-disciplinary team of professionals.
+This assessment should include several hours of interview, observations, formal testing, and interpretive sessions.
 It is inadequate and ill advised to attempt to diagnose ADHD in one 15-minute office call.

 Kinds of ADHD